levan92/cocoapi/README.md

 # Fork of COCOAPI

-All the things you need is in `PythonAPI`
+All the things you need is in `PythonAPI/`

 ## Installation